matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - All data stored on GCP is encrypted at rest by default.
     - Includes data in Storage, Persistent disks, Cloud SQL etc.
-    - Also includes disk snapshots and custom images.
+    - Includes disk snapshots and custom images.

 **GCP encryption at rest**